CaptainMudkip1/MaxxedClientInstaller/README.md

 ## Installation

+**NOTE:** This is only available for Windows at the moment.

 Open the official Minecraft launcher and run 1.8.9.
 As soon as the game launches you may close this window.

-Windows: Download and run the latest version of `MaxxedClient.bat`
+Download and run the latest version of `MaxxedClient.bat`

-Other operating systems: This is only for Windows at the moment.
+After the installation, you will need to make a new profile in the official launcher with the version `MaxxedClient` and the folder `%appdata%/.minecraft/MaxxedClient`.
 ## Mods used

  - [Sidebar Mod](https://github.com/Alexdoru/SidebarMod)